 Votes must be cast by posting an on-list reply to this thread on the Public Mail List.

 A vote in favor of the ballot must indicate a clear 'yes' in the response.
 A vote against must indicate a clear 'no' in the response.
 A vote to abstain must indicate a clear 'abstain' in the response.
 Unclear responses will not be counted.
-The latest vote received from any representative of a voting member before the close of the voting period will be counted.
-Voting members are listed here: https://cabforum.org/members/
+The latest vote received from any representative of a voting Member before the close of the voting period will be counted.
+Voting Members are listed here: https://cabforum.org/members/

-In order for the ballot to be adopted, two thirds or more of the votes cast by members in the CA category and greater than 50% of the votes cast by members in the browser category must be in favor.
-Quorum is currently ten (10) members – at least ten members must participate in the ballot, either by voting in favor, voting against, or abstaining.
+In order for the ballot to be adopted, two thirds or more of the votes cast by Members in the CA category and greater than 50% of the votes cast by members in the browser category must be in favor.
+Quorum is currently ten (10) Members – at least ten Members must participate in the ballot, either by voting in favor, voting against, or abstaining.